timesscar/tinyllama-docs/docs/itxllama/index.md

 # ITX-Llama Project

-The ITX-Llama is a modern recreation of the best that late DOS/early Windows 98 computing had to offer, now reimagined into an ITX form-factor!
+The ITX-Llama is a modern recreation of the best that late DOS/early Windows 98 computing had to offer, now re-imagined into an ITX form-factor!
 For more information, visit the [Vogons thread][vogons-thread].

 <p>
   <img src=images/overview.jpg title="ITX-Llama" width=75%>